charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p5-try-trie-tree.md

 ```

 The TryTrieTree class has a constructor that
-initializes the root node to None.
+starts with an empty root.
 The tree
 should also contain a pointer to the original
 word set, so that we can reference it in later
 methods where needed.